sunnypilot/sunnypilot/docs/ford_virtual_angle_experiment.md

 Vehicle → Ford → **C2-Free Path Tracking (Experimental)** retains the existing `FordVirtualAngleController` key and default-off setting.
 An already-enabled setting selects v5 after updating and restarting controlsd.
-Selection remains limited to Ford CAN FD, `FORD_F_150_LIGHTNING_MK1`, and EPS firmware `RL38-14D003-AA`.
-It takes priority over PSCM Coefficient Observer.
-Turning it off and cycling offroad/onroad restores the previous controller selection.
+The toggle controls selection on Ford CAN FD `FORD_F_150_LIGHTNING_MK1`: missing or different EPS firmware-query results no longer cause a fallback.
+Other platforms retain their existing controller.
+V5 takes priority over PSCM Coefficient Observer while selected.
+Turning it off and cycling offroad/onroad restores the previous controller selection; changes are not applied live onroad.

+Controller selection does not bypass lateral engagement, input-validity, driver-override or fresh-PSCM-status requirements.
+The feedback eligibility rules above still apply, and all C0/C1 bounds and C2/C3 behavior are unchanged.
+The analyzed firmware remains `RL38-14D003-AA`; removing the selection check does not establish validation on other firmware.
 No live device setting is changed by this commit.

 ## Diagnostics and verification